PulseDevelopmentGroup/go-spy-go/README.md

 ### Response from server if OK

-(Notice it's the exact same thing as the message from the client)
+(Notice it's the exact same thing as the message from the client.
+There will be a second response wich matches the sucessful join response)

 ```json
 {